James Farmer: Adult life

 At the age of 21, Farmer was invited to the White House to talk with President Franklin D. Roosevelt.
 Eleanor Roosevelt signed the invitation.
 Before the talk with the president, Mrs. Roosevelt talked to the group.
 Farmer took a liking to her immediately, and the two of them monopolized the conversation.
 When the group went in to talk to President Roosevelt, Mrs. Roosevelt followed and sat in the back.
 After the formalities were done, the young people were allowed to ask questions.
 Farmer said, "On your opening remarks you described Britain and France as champions of freedom.
 In light of their colonial policies in Africa, which give the lie to the principle, how can they be considered defenders?"
 The president tactfully avoided the question.
 Mrs Roosevelt spoke up, saying, "Just a minute, you did not answer the question!"
 Although the president still did not answer the question as Farmer phrased it, Farmer was placated, knowing that he had gotten the question out there.

 Farmer earned a Bachelor of Science degree at Wiley College in 1938, and a Bachelor of Divinity degree from Howard University School of Religion in 1941.
 At Wiley, Farmer became anguished over segregation, recalling particular occasions of racism he had witnessed or suffered in his younger days.
 During the Second World War, Farmer gained official status as a conscientious objector.

 Inspired by Howard Thurman, a professor of theology at Howard University, Farmer became interested in Gandhi-style pacifism.
 Martin Luther King Jr. also studied Gandhi and adopted many of his principles.

 Farmer started to think about how to stop racist practices in the United States while working at the Fellowship of Reconciliation, which he joined after college.

 During the 1950s, Farmer served as national secretary of the Student League for Industrial Democracy (SLID), the youth branch of the socialist League for Industrial Democracy.
 After 1960, SLID became known as Students for a Democratic Society.

 Marriage and family

 Farmer married Winnie Christie in 1945.
 Winnie became pregnant soon after they were married.
-When she found a procative note from a girl in one of Farmer's coat pockets, she was outraged at him.
+When she found a provocative note from a girl in one of Farmer's coat pockets, she was outraged at him.
 She suffered a miscarriage, and the couple divorced not long afterward.

 A few years later, Farmer married Lula A. Peterson.
 She had been diagnosed with Hodgkin's disease.
 The two were advised against having children, as pregnancy was thought to exacerbate cancer.
 Years later, they sought a second opinion.
 At that time, Lula was encouraged to try to have children.
 She first had a miscarriage but then had a daughter, Tami Lynn Farmer, born on February 14, 1959.
 A second daughter, Abbey Farmer, was born in 1962.